ajitagupta/kafka-data-streaming/README.md

 ### Kafka Connect
 Kafka Connect makes it easy to stream from numerous sources into Kafka and from Kafka into numerous sources, with hundreds of available connectors.

+### Database
+The database contains sports data.

+### S3 Bucket
+The data is transferred into client's S3 Bucket.